kamanashisroy/aroop/README.md

 Aroop
 =======

-This is compiler profile for vala.
-This profile is targeted for server applications and for the applications that do not want to use gobject-introspection.
+This is compiler backend/profile for vala.
+It generates C code for given Vala sources.
+The generated code is targeted for server applications and for the applications that do not want to use gobject-introspection.
 This library is dependent on own object implementation named Object Pool Plus.

 ###[Object Pool Plus](https://github.com/kamanashisroy/opp_factory)
 This is a library to manipulate collection of objects and for garbage collection.
-This library is used in complimentary [core](aroop/core/README.md) library for aroop profile bulild.
+This library is used in complimentary [core](aroop/core/README.md) library for aroop generated code.
 This library is an implementation of [*object pool*](http://en.wikipedia.org/wiki/Object_pool).

 ###core api
 The [core api](aroop/vapi/README.md) contains [string](aroop/vapi/xtring.md) and collection manipulation api.